This is a part one of a three-part series.

 Here’s what the series will cover:

-So far, all of the schools we’ve worked with have had websites that, in most cases, were pretty good.
+Your website is often the very first impression that a parent has about your school.
+So far, all of the schools we’ve worked with have had websites that, in many cases, were pretty good.
 In general, the website should target two audiences:

 - parents with children that are looking for a Montessori school